Counselling service details

 • Choice of telephone or online platform (Zoom)

-• Assessment, followed by 10 sessions
+• Introductory/assessment meeting, followed by 10 sessions (with scope to re-contract/extend where appropriate)

 • 30-50 minute sessions